-All students enrolled in a HSCDSB school entering grade 5 to grade 10 can apply.
-For those students who do not currently attend any of our schools, parents must complete a school registration form for the upcoming school year.
+All students enrolled at St. Mary's College in Grade 9 and Grade 10 can apply.
+For those students who do not currently attend our secondary school, parents must complete a school registration form for the upcoming school year.

 Does my child need to have prior experience playing hockey?